 Are you bored with the same assortment of marigolds and impatiens at the garden center each spring?
 Unlike many rare items that hobbyists seek, you don't need a fat wallet to add uncommon flowering specimens to your garden collection.
 Many unusual flowers are not only inexpensive but just as easy to grow as grandma's zinnias.

 Although these flowers will never supplant roses and cosmos as flower garden staples, it’s fun to grow unusual flowers for the challenge, or as a conversation... piece.
 Many uncommon flowers are tender tropicals, but there are some hardy perennials in this list too.
-Whether you have sun or shade, or are seeking a rare vine or an atypical potted plant, there is a distinguished flower on this list for your garden.
+Whether you have sun or shade or are seeking a rare vine or an atypical potted plant, there is a distinguished flower that will fit in your garden.

 01 of 12